-Note: International students, scholars, researchers or other non-resident aliens at Yale University, please refer to 2012 Guide for "Non-Resident Alien for Tax Purposes".
+Note: International students, scholars, researchers or other non-resident aliens at Yale University, please refer to The Office of International Students & Scholars website

 *Resident aliens for tax purposes include green card holders and individuals who have satisfied the substantial presence test.
 Please refer to IRS Publication 519, U.S. Tax Guide for Aliens, for a complete definition of resident aliens.